franciscone/franciscone/README.md

  <h2 align="center"> Hi there, my name is Matheus Franciscone! 👋 </h2>

- I'm a technology student at ETEC in Guarulhos and I seek to contribute more and more to the open source world! 🌎
+ I'm a technology student at ETEC Guarulhos and I seek to contribute more and more to the open source world! 🌎

  And I'm currently on a startup development project called [EcoBrains](https://github.com/OB-Group/WebSite-EcoBrains)! ♻️